SoftwareAG/cumulocity-alarmapp/ios/README.md

 To modify the default values shown on the login view check out the soure-code and locate the `Info.plist` file.
 You'll find a setting named `Cumulocity Configuration` where you can change `Tenant` and `Username` configuration.

+#### How to deep link into the App?

+A deep link consists of a URI that link to a location within the App.
+The URL type `c8yalarms` is registered and currently supports the following use cases:

+###### Deep link to view a Device using it's id

+- `c8yalarms://view/Device?id=<id>`

+###### Deep link to view a Device using it's external id

+- `c8yalarms://view/Device?externalId=<externalId>`

+> The App will not open the deep link if the externalId could not be resolved on your Cumulocity IoT tenant.

 ## Build

 The `Build release candidate` GitHub workflow creates an unsigned `IPA` as well as an Xcode Archive.
 The `IPA` file can be uploaded to the App Store or deployed to devices using a Mobile-Device-Management (MDM) solution.